The Turbo-Charged Mapper: Fast and Optimal Mapping for Energy-efficient and Low-latency Accelerator Design: Conclusion

 \section{Conclusion}

 In this paper, we have shown the important new concept of \emph{dataplacement}, which, alongside dataflow and tile shapes, provides a clear way to understand and analyze mappings.
 Defining and decoupling dataplacement lets us perform new mapping analyses, letting us identify and prune suboptimal choices and create a much more efficient curried model.
-We show that these improvements make it possible, for the first time, to fully explore mapspaces and find optimal mappings.
+We show that these improvements make it possible, for the first time, to fully explore mapspaces and find optimal mappings, yielding better accelerator energy, throughput, and latency.